Skip to main content

 σ=10, ρ=47019, β=83\sigma = 10, \space \rho = \frac{470}{19}, \space \beta = \frac{8}{3}

-These values weren't picked at random.
-They were chosen because they land the system right in the “chaotic zone”—where the behavior is neither stable nor repetitive.
-The system doesn't settle, and it doesn't loop.
-That's what makes the attractor so fascinating to study.
+These values were not picked at random.
+They place the system in what many people call the "chaotic zone," where behavior is neither stable nor repetitive.
+The system does not settle into a fixed point, and it does not loop in a perfect cycle.
+That is what makes the attractor so interesting to study.

 Closing Thoughts